 - Washtenaw Community College

-American Heart Association adult, child, and infant First Aid and CPR
+- American Heart Association (AHA) - First Aid and CPR - adult, child, and infant

 Angela Pilbeam brings 22 years of experience as a dental hygienist to the classroom.
 This Tecumseh High School graduate received her start as a student in the LISD TECH Center Dental Aide program.
 She received her bachelor’s degree from Siena Heights University and her master’s degree from Western Michigan University.
 Mrs. Pilbeam is an LISD Teacher Excellence Award recipient and is a board member for HOSA, Jackson College Dental Hygiene program, and HEOM (Health Educators of Michigan).